 Disclaimer: This post contains affiliate links which means, if you make a purchase, I will receive a small commission but, you pay the same price.

-Save that ham bone though!
+When you bake a ham, save that ham bone!
 I have a really delicious One Pot, Ham Potato and Bean Soup to make with it.
 If you don’t have time to make the soup now, freeze the ham bone to make the soup later.

 I’m glad I did because this recipe turned out to be delicious and it was very easy to make!
 The sweetness of the corn coupled with the cheesy egg noodles topped with seasoned breadcrumbs is a simple yet, a delicious meal.

-Casseroles, such as Ham and Turkey Noodle Casserole, are great for busy moms because there are leftovers for the next night’s dinner.
+Casseroles, such as this Ham Noodle Casserole are great for busy moms because there just might be leftovers for the next night’s dinner.

 I cringe a little when other moms tell me their husbands won’t eat leftovers.
 Why?
 I don’t understand it.
 If it tasted great the first day, in may taste even better the second day when its been marinating in its juices.
 Plus, the food you get in restaurants is not usually prepared the same day.

 My husband will eat leftovers for three days straight!
-He is great that way.
+It’s one of his best qualities!
 I rarely have to toss anything.
 This helps our food budget tremendously.

 When you’re looking for what to do with leftover ham, keep this recipe handy.
 Pin it!
-This Ham Noodle Casserole is easy-to-make and a tasty, filling and frugal meal.
+This leftover ham casserole is easy-to-make and a tasty, filling and frugal meal.
 Transform your leftover ham and save money buy not buying take out.
+It’s a good recipe to file away in your leftover ham recipes pasta file.
 Your kids will be asking “Is it ready yet mom?”

 More from No Plate Like Home: